Transition to University

 What is University Anyways?

-At university, you will be expected to manage your own affairs.
+At university, you get to manage your own affairs.
 No one will make you come to class or hand in your work.
 No one will check in on you to make sure that you stay on track or contact your parents to express concern.
-Instead, they will allow you to make your own decisions and to face the consequences of those decisions.
+Instead, they will allow you to make your own decisions.

-Therefore, you need to make decisions that are in your best interest.
-You are now responsible for your own education and your own life.
-There are many qualities that can help you to make good decisions about your education, and they are particularly valuable in remote learning and online learning environments.
+Therefore, it’s important to make decisions that are in your best interest.
+You are now responsible for your own education and your own life, and there are many qualities that can help you to make good decisions about your education.

 A Sense of Responsibility

 You have a responsibility to yourself.
-You must take control of your education, choosing the right courses, making the right decisions, and acting in a way that is in your own best interest.
+You get to take control of your education, choose your courses, make your own decisions, and act in a way that is in your own best interest.
 It is your responsibility to know your schedule and your deadlines, to follow the university’s academic integrity policy, and to seek out support or information when you need it.
+This sense of responsibility and independence is exciting but can feel a little overwhelming at first.
+Know that you don’t have to go it alone; there are many supports at Trent to help you along the way!

 Self- Direction